I had a neat realization recently: Buttons are the “killer feature” of the web.

 One more thing: on iOS, if the button is held down for a second, the phone will try and select the text within the button:

-Let's make the our button unselectable, to improve this situation:
+Let's make the button unselectable, to improve this situation:

 With great power comes great responsibility.
 We should exercise great caution when disabling browser features meant to improve usability!
 In this case, I feel pretty confident that we are improving the experience, not degrading it, but these properties should be used extremely rarely.